 Gemini categorizes every transaction; the 13-week forecast renders live on operating + payroll.
 IOLTA balances shown for reference, never forecast against.
 Excel export for the partners' meeting in one click.

 Yes.
-Connect a separate IOLTA bank per state — Plaid supports 12,000+ US institutions.
+Connect a separate IOLTA bank per state; Plaid supports 10,000+ financial institutions across the US and Canada.
 Each IOLTA account appears as its own line, labeled by state, so you can reconcile each state bar's obligations without hand-rebuilding.

-From $49/month, flat.
-One price covers unlimited bank connections and unlimited attorneys — whether your firm has 10 or 100.
-14-day free trial, no credit card required.
+$99/mo per company: one flat price covers unlimited bank connections (every IOLTA and operating account) and unlimited users, whether your firm has 10 attorneys or 100.
+90-day free trial, no credit card required.

 Today, the firm CFO or administrator holds the primary account, and a partner-friendly Excel export of the firm-wide cash + forecast is one click away.
 Multi-user portal access is on the short-term roadmap.

 Connect every account in 5 minutes.
-Your 13-week forecast renders live — IOLTA separated, operating + payroll forecast.
-From $49/mo, 14-day free trial, no credit card.
+Your 13-week forecast renders live: IOLTA separated, operating + payroll forecast. $99/mo per company, 90-day free trial, no credit card.